 |package||Windows / Mac||Linux||console based configuration||web based configuration||P2P initiator support||Mass production ready

 - remoteit is available for Raspberry Pi and other armhf Debian compatible operating systems.
-The headless desktop, which opens in a web browser, is used as the primary configuration method.
+The Web Admin Panel, which opens in a web browser, is used as the primary configuration method.
 The Command Line Interface (CLI) available as a secondary configuration method.

 - Windows and macOS are supported with the Desktop application, and the Command Line Interface (CLI) available as a secondary configuration method.